I am slowly emerging from a serious food rut.

 I did well stocking my freezer before he came, and we literally ate for months from only our freezer, meal delivery, and the generosity of friends.
 And right about the time we emptied the freezer, I went back to work – which meant we mostly just ate a lot more takeout.
 Do you know how quickly take out gets old?
 For a while, the thought of Chipotle made me actually gag a little.
 And I used to LOVE CHIPOTLE!
 But you can only have so much.

-We slowly began to add in convenience proteins — rotisserie chickens, Costco pulled pork (YUM!), etc. But we were still just kind of slapping food together.
+We slowly began to add in convenience proteins and calcium— rotisserie chickens, Costco pulled pork (YUM!), etc. But we were still just kind of slapping food together.
 We relied a lot on bagged salads and frozen vegetables, and ate lots of things that we had spent years avoiding because they were easy: pasta, frozen pizza, you know the drill.

 It was survival times around our house, and HEY LOOK — we survived!
 Sweet.
 But also about 6 months ago we both had a little come to Jesus meeting in our kitchen and said “We have to get meals under control here.”